Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Madame Tussauds in London| ©grassrootsgroundswell

 If I have to be honest, most wax museums around the world bring more disappointment than joy.
-The exception may be, without a doubt, Madame Tussauds in London, where you can see several hundred figures representing historical, fictional or famous characters with great realism, as you can see in this article about the main wax figures of the Madame Tussauds museum.
+The exception can certainly be Madame Tussauds in London, where you can see several hundred figures representing historical, fictional or famous characters with great realism, as you can see in this article about the main wax figures of the Madame Tussauds museum.

 Today, this museum is one of the least expensive in the city, which does not prevent it is also one of the most visited.
 Since it is a must-see, I recommend that you buy tickets for the Madame Tussaud's Museum well in advance and try to arrive very early or at lunchtime.
 Note that there are also combined tickets for the London Eye and Madame Tussauds with which you can save on your trip to the English capital.